CptGhostRocky-Leon/Dynamic-Research-Slots-Reborn/docs/technical_reference.md

 - `initialize_dynamic_research_slots = yes`
 - `calculate_modifiers_to_rp = yes`

-This sets up all internal variables and the RP thresholds, but does **not** immediately change the number of vanilla research slots beyond the initial configuration.
+This sets up all internal variables and the RP thresholds.

+**AI countries** additionally:
+- Initialize the staggered update timer (`dr_days_until_update`) with a random offset (1–30 days)
+- Run `recalculate_dynamic_research_slots = yes` to set correct research slots from day 1

+This ensures AI countries have accurate research slots immediately at game start, before their first staggered update cycle begins.

 A one-time startup explanation event (`dynamic_research_slots.6`) is shown to human players.